-Same is the case with the allegations of rape and sexual assaults, which in so many cases were “systematically committed” by activists of the India-based, Hindu fundamentalist organization, Rashtriya Swayamsevak Sangh (RSS).9 The first Canadian High Commissioner to Bangladesh, James Bartleman, categorically rejects the propaganda against Pakistan on mass rapes.
-In his view, the Bangladeshi government “greatly exaggerated” the number of war babies of 1971.
-His perspective on the alleged rapes is reproduced as under, from his memoir which was published in 2005:
+Same is the case with the allegations of rape and sexual assaults, which in so many cases were “systematically committed” by activists of the India-based, Hindu fundamentalist organization, Rashtriya Swayamsevak Sangh (RSS).7 In his memoirs ‘On Six Continents’, the first Canadian High Commissioner to Bangladesh, James Bartleman, while focusing on exaggerations in the number of war babies, makes the following observations:

 Those who level allegations of mass rapes against Pakistan may also wish to note that November in 1971 was in fact the holy month of Ramadan.
 And in Ramadan, only the vilest Muslim would ever think of committing such acts of repugnance.
 The Muslims of Bangladesh and the Muslims of Pakistan fully understand the sanctity of Ramadan.